The-Noah/IRC-to-Discord/README.md

 Open a terminal in the direcrory and run "`npm start`", "`node .`" or "`node src/app.js`".

+Once you start the bot, it will provide an invite link to you.
+To check if it is still online send "ping" and mention the bot in the message, and it will respond saying "Pong" if it is online.

 # Acknowledgments

 * Author: [The Noah](https://github.com/The-Noah/ "The Noah's GitHub")